-Review these steps to learn how to become a preschool teacher in Washington:
+Here are the steps you’ll take to become a preschool teacher in Washington:

 Step 1.
 Earn a Degree in Early Childhood Education